Do You Have to Pay Sales Tax on Internet Purchases?

 Be aware, there are a number of states that have stepped up their enforcement of their use tax laws and are now trying to make their state residents pay the taxes that should be paid.

-Get Legal Help with Internet Sales Tax Issues
+Get a Free Evaluation of Your Internet Sales Tax Issues